 The ground is level at the foot of the cross.
 God does not favor anyone based on her deeds or actions.
 The goal is humility.
 The goal is to make much of Christ.
 All for His glory.

-If you’ve tried to make a deal with God, it’s important to bring that before the Throne of Grace now.
-Ask Christ to comfort you in His beautiful righteous robe.
+If you’ve ever resorted to superstitious deal-making with God, it’s important to bring that before the Throne of Grace now.
+God doesn’t want your empty promised.
+He doesn’t want your shallow behavior modification.
+He wants your heart.
+He wants your faith.
+Believe God, and ask Christ to comfort you in His beautiful righteous robe.

 “I will greatly rejoice in the Lord; my soul shall exult in my God, for he has clothed me with the garment of salvation; he has covered me with the robe of righteousness, as a bridegroom decks himself like a priest with a beautiful head-dress, and a bride adorns herself with her jewels” (Isaiah 61:10).